MichaelPaulukonis/tagspewer/README.md

 var template = 'DT NN IN DT NN VBD DT NN IN NN , VBN TO DT JJ NN .';

 console.log(tagspewer.spew(template));
+// 'such bullhide post all revaluing collided thees velours foh deadwood , teed gotta either zilch areosol .'

+var lexicon = { 'JJ': ['big'], 'NNS': ['bicycles'] };
+console.log(tagspewer.spew({ template: 'This is a JJ pile of NNS .', clean: true, lexicon: lexicon});
+// This is a big pile of bicycles.
 ```

 See below for sample lexicon.

-Call `tagspewer.spew(tags)`, where `tags` is a space-delimited string of part of speech tags, as defined below.
+Call `tagspewer.spew(tags)`, where `tags` is a space-delimited string of keywords.
+A default lexicon is provided with part of speech tags, as defined below.
 This will return a string of matching words.

     CC Coord Conjuncn           and,but,or
     IN Preposition              of,in,by